By Amelia Son, PTA

 Sciatica has many symptoms that are common and patients can have one or more of the following:

 - Pain: It is usually a burning or shooting pain that can either be constant or intermittent.
-The pain originate in the lower back or buttock and can run down the front or back of the leg and even reach the feet.
+The pain originates in the lower back or buttock and can run down the front or back of the leg and even reach the feet.

 - Numbness: Another symptom of sciatica is numbness and tingling down the leg.
 The numbness and tingling can travel down in the thigh and can also be felt as low as the foot.
 With the numbness and tingling, some patients have a feeling of weakness that can affect their daily lives.

-- Posture: Some people struggle with different postures with regards to sciatic pain.
+- Posture: Some people struggle with different postures with regard to sciatic pain.
 While some may feel relief from standing, others may not and may prefer to sit.
 Others feel pain when bending over, twisting, and even lying down.
 Some relief has been known to occur while staying in motion like walking, but once stopped and standing still, symptoms may resume.

 What Are The Causes of Sciatica?